OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 ### Push Build Information

 This release introduces a new GitHub Action: [Push Build Information](https://github.com/marketplace/actions/push-build-information-to-octopus-deploy).
-This GitHub Action lets you provide detailed commit, build, and issue tracking information to Octopus, which can be surfaced as release notes.
+This GitHub Action lets you provide detailed commit, build, and issue tracking information to Octopus, that can be surfaced as release notes.

 You can use this feature to share release notes with stakeholders for each production deployment.
 You can also follow the links from deployments back to builds and commits when trying to isolate bugs that were introduced in specific releases.